pgaljan/productPlanner/README.md

 ### 9. **What are the current limitations of Structure Planner?**
 - **No sorting support** for rows within the workstream view.
-- **Resource limits**: Currently, it supports up to 100 subtasks/resources per workstream.
+- **Resource limits**: Currently, it supports up to 100 subtasks/resources per workstream for a total of 1,200 resources.

 ---